Geoalert/mapflow-docs-en/source/api/qgis_mapflow.rst

 * **Use of embedded Maxar SecureWatch for image processing by Mapflow**

-  On the **Processing** tab, in the *Remote sensing data* drop-down list, select the required Maxar product (SecureWatch, Vivid), specify all processing parameters and click the *Start processing*.
+   In the *Data source* drop-down list, select the required Maxar product (SecureWatch, Vivid), switch to the *Imagery search* tab.

 * **Maxar preview**

-  1. Select the required Maxar product in the drop-down list on the **Data sources** tab;
-  2. Select your AOI in the Area drop-down list and click on the *Search imagery*.
+  1. Select your AOI in the Area drop-down list and click on the *Search imagery*.
-  3. Double click on the selected image in the search results (or click Preview button) to add it on the map.
+  2. Double click on the selected image in the search results (or click Preview button) to add it on the map.

 .. important::
    In the free tariff plan the *Max zoom* is limited up to 12 and the processing cannot be started using SecureWatch.
 If you want to use this data provider - you have to switch to the `Premium <https://mapflow.ai/pricing>`_ tariff plan or `write to us <https://geoalert.io/#contacts>`_ to get a quote.